Samsung Galaxy S2 review

 I have had this phone more or less since they launched it.

-has forced me to send it for repairs, I think I have a Friday
+has forced me to send it for repairs, I think I have a Friday afternoon model.

-to my S2 in bulk, whichever software I use wants me to send it track
+in bulk, whichever software I use wants me to send it track by track.

 Reviewed by Robert from London on 15th Feb 2013